metpallyv/Logistic_Regression/README.md

 3. Code
 4. Value

 I run ten fold cross-validation for all the data sets.
+I used z-score normalization to normalize features.